There are hundreds of different flame retardants, but many share the following properties that make them especially concerning:1

 People are exposed primarily through diet and inhalation of off-gassing from products in the home and in cars, airplanes, and workplaces.
 House dust is a significant source of exposure.33

-Burning of flame retardants during house fires is a special concern to firefighters who are often exposed to heavy amounts of smoke containing these chemicals.34
+Burning of flame retardants during house fires is a special concern to firefighters who are often exposed to heavy amounts of smoke containing these chemicals.
+Materials treated with flame retardants have been shown to produce more carbon monoxide and soot when they burn.
+In addition, the smoke produced can contain elevated levels of flame retardants, dioxins, and furans.34

 Reducing Exposures